ilyasergey/YSC4231/source/week-05-monitors.rst

 * **Question**: Which thread is notified by ``cond.signal()`` in case if we have multiple threads?
-* **Answer**: You should assume that a thread to wake up is chosen randomly of all threads currently witing.
+* **Answer**: You should assume that a thread to wake up is chosen randomly of all threads currently waiting.
 If you want to awake all of them you should use ``cond.signalAll()``.
 In this case all awoken threads will be competing for the lock, with only one of them getting it, and others going back to wait.